Sitois/Nuclear-V2/README.md

     </td>
 <table>

-A big thank to Lenoch !
+A big thank to Lenoch for the README and for learining me Python ;-; !
 Check her current [project](https://github.com/Lenochxd/WebDeck)!

 And a big thank to Shell1010 for helping me during the developement of the first version!